tetratelabs/func-e/e2e/README.md

 You can override the binary tested by setting `E2E_GETENVOY_BINARY` to an alternative location, for example a release.

-If the `getenvoy` version is a snapshot and the `ENVOY_VERSIONS_URL` environment variable is unset, tests run against the local [envoy-versions.json](../site/envoy-versions.json).
-This allows local development and pull requests to verify changes prior to deployment to getenvoy.io.
+If the `getenvoy` version is a snapshot and "envoy-versions.json" exists, tests run against the local.
+This allows local development and pull requests to verify changes not yet [published](https://archive.tetratelabs.io/envoy/envoy-versions.json) or those that effect the [schema](https://archive.tetratelabs.io/release-versions-schema.json).

 ## Version of Envoy under test
 The envoy version used in tests default to [/internal/version/last_known_envoy.txt](../internal/version/last_known_envoy.txt).